ModìLite is the ECHOLASER Therapy for treating neck lesions, namely benign thyroid nodules.

 - highly predictable and repeatable coagulation volume, as required in the small organs

-- use of fine, a-traumatic needles for the neck structures
+- use of fine, non-traumatic needles for neck structures

-- possibility of treating patients with pace-makers (excellent electromagnetic compatibility)
+- option of treating patients with pace-makers (excellent electromagnetic compatibility)

-- absence of general anaesthesia (thanks to the very fine needles not even local anaesthetic is necessary)
+- no general anaesthesia (thanks to the very fine needles not even local anaesthetic is necessary)

 - short duration of the treatment (few minutes)